UCSolarCarTeam/Development-Resources/Recruit-Training/Advanced-Recruit-Training/Telemetry-Teaser/README.md

 # Basic Telemetry Training

-Introduction project to learn the basics of React and Typescript
+Introduction project to learn the basics of React, Typescript and Tailwind

 ## Installations